Registration opens Spring 2024!

 plans were drawn up for an all-new camp.
 Spacious cabins, the woodsy Rec Room and the

-and Game Zone, and open high ceilings in Chapel o’ the Pines were some of the brand new fixtures that campers still enjoy every summer.
+open high ceilings in Chapel o’ the Pines are some of the amenities that campers still

-Although the look of the camp has grown and changed with time, our mission has stayed the same.
-Just as it was back in 1963, Camp o’ the Pines is a place where campers trade their normal schedules for a week of outdoor, hands-on fun and experience the life-changing love of Christ.
+Just as it was back in 1953, it’s a place where children can take part in a week of outdoor fun and experience the life-changing love of Christ.

 Camp o’ the Pines has been a spiritual turning point in many lives—some for salvation, some for Christian growth, and some for dedication to God.
 Only eternity will reveal the many decisions made and the lives changed at Camp o’ the Pines.